 So, how does this digital magic happen?
 It’s actually pretty straightforward.
 To track opens, most tools embed a tiny, invisible image—often just one pixel in size—into the body of your email.
 When your recipient opens the message and their email client loads the images, that pixel is downloaded from a server.
 This action sends a signal back to your tracking software, logging the email as 'opened.'
 For link tracking, the process is similar.
 Your software transforms every link in your email into a unique tracking URL that first directs to its own server before instantly redirecting to the final destination.
 This quick pit stop is what allows the system to record the click.

-Common Email Tracking Tools for Sales
+Popular Sales Email Tracking Tools

 You don’t need to be a tech wizard to start tracking your emails.
 Many sales platforms, including the CRM you already use, have these features built right in.
 For example, Salesforce's native email tracking is a great starting point for understanding basic engagement like opens and clicks.
 As your needs grow, you might look for more advanced tools that can track replies or even tell you if an attachment was viewed.
 The real power comes when you connect this data to your sales process.
 Platforms that integrate tracking directly into your inbox can use these signals to trigger AI-powered workflows, helping you automate follow-ups and focus on the most engaged leads without missing a beat.